kubernetes/website/content/en/docs/concepts/overview/kubernetes-api.md

 - Alternative names
 - Group, version, kind

-The API is available both aggregated and unaggregated form.
-The aggregated discovery serves two endpoints while the unaggregated discovery serves a separate endpoint for each group version.
+The API is available in both aggregated and unaggregated form.
+The aggregated discovery serves two endpoints, while the unaggregated discovery serves a separate endpoint for each group version.

 ### Aggregated discovery